luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 The "get-put.scm" OpenCog example demonstrates exactly how a :code:`BindLink` can be composed from a :code:`GetLink` and a :code:`PutLink`.
 The examples apply equally well to :code:`QueryLink` and :code:`MeetLink`.
+We haven't covered :code:`PutLink` yet, but we'll get to it in the next few chapters.
 I recommend going through that example as well as the "bindlink.scm" example, which can be found here:
 `<https://github.com/opencog/atomspace/blob/master/examples/atomspace/bindlink.scm>`_ &
 `<https://github.com/opencog/atomspace/blob/master/examples/atomspace/get-put.scm>`_